zhenyuwei2003/DRO-Grasp/README.md

 ```
 @article{wei2024dro,
-    title={D(R, O) Grasp: A Unified Representation of Robot and Object Interaction for Cross-Embodiment Dexterous Grasping},
+    title={D(R,O) Grasp: A Unified Representation of Robot and Object Interaction for Cross-Embodiment Dexterous Grasping},
     author={Wei, Zhenyu and Xu, Zhixuan and Guo, Jingxiang and Hou, Yiwen and Gao, Chongkai and Cai, Zhehao and Luo, Jiayu and Shao, Lin},
     journal={arXiv preprint arXiv:2410.01702},
     year={2024}